ansible/awx/INSTALL.md

 #### Deploying the AWX Operator

 For a comprehensive overview of features, see [README.md](https://github.com/ansible/awx-operator/blob/devel/README.md) in the awx-operator repo.
 The following steps are the bare minimum to get AWX up and running.

+Start by going to https://github.com/ansible/awx-operator/releases and making note of the latest release.
+Replace `<tag>` in the URL below with the version you are deploying:

 ```
-$ minikube kubectl -- apply -f https://raw.githubusercontent.com/ansible/awx-operator/devel/deploy/awx-operator.yaml
+$ minikube kubectl -- apply -f https://raw.githubusercontent.com/ansible/awx-operator/<tag>/deploy/awx-operator.yaml
 ```

 ##### Verifying the Operator Deployment